-The Cleveland Clinic Health Benefit Program (HBP) is partnered with Accordant Care, a CVS/caremark Company, to provide members with a Rare Condition Management Program that specializes in 20 uncommon conditions.
+The Cleveland Clinic Health Benefit Program (HBP) is partnered with Accordant Care, a CVS/caremark Company, to provide members with a Rare Condition Management Program that specializes in the uncommon conditions listed below.
 This program is voluntary and is provided at no additional cost to members.

-Members who enroll in the program will receive the latest information about their conditions, help in managing comorbidities and services provided by RN case managers who will communicate and coordinate with pharmacy staff, PCPs and specialists to help members maintain continuity, consistency and quality care.
+Members who enroll in the program will receive the latest information about their conditions, help in managing co-morbidities and services provided by RN case managers who will communicate and coordinate with pharmacy staff, PCPs and specialists to help members maintain continuity, consistency and quality care.
 Rare Condition Management Program staff will work with the Medical Management Department to ensure our members receive seamless, quality care within our network.